-It is the policy of the Research Group to strictly prohibit Supervised Persons from trading securities while in possession of material, nonpublic information.
+It is the policy of the Research Group to strictly prohibit Supervised Persons from trading securities while in possession of material, nonpublic information about that company or security and other securities whose market price is likely to react similarly when the material, nonpublic information becomes public (i.e. shadow trading).